Valerie Cisler, Dean

 Degrees offered are:

-- Bachelor of Arts or Bachelor of Science in communication.
+- Bachelor of Science in professional communication.

 Refer to the degree requirements listed in each department’s section of this catalog.